WalletWasabi/WasabiDoc/docs/using-wasabi/ELI5.md

 ## Installing Wasabi

 Installing Wasabi is super-easy.
-Go to the official website [wasabiwallet.io](https://wasabiwallet.io), scroll down and download the version for your operating system.
+Go to the official website [wasabiwallet.io](https://wasabiwallet.io) and download the version for your operating system.
 You can then install Wasabi as you would do any other software on your computer.

 See [this chapter](/using-wasabi/InstallPackage.md) for a detailed step-by-step tutorial for all operating systems, and also how to verify the PGP signature.